Best Medical Assistant Programs in Pennsylvania – 2023

 This one-year coursework is a combination of extensive – classroom, laboratory, and clinical training sessions.
 Classroom learning will lay a strong groundwork for your med assisting career by covering covers topics such as medical terminology, physiology, pharmacology, medical billing & coding, filling the insurance paperwork.
 The lab work will train you in taking a specimen, drawing blood, learning about human structures, among others, whereas, during clinical sessions/externship, you will receive hands-on experience of working alongside physicians or doctors in a full-fledged medical office.

-Medical Assistant Career Outlook in Pennsylvania - 2019
+Medical Assistant Career Information For Pennsylvania - 2023

 How Many Medical Assistants are Currently Employed in PA?